How to Start A Career As A Full-Time Blogger

-2. Find a backup source of income in case being a full-time blogger is not for you.
+2. Find a backup source of income in the case being a full-time blogger is not for you.

 Blogging has been proven as a primary source of income for some people.
 However, it may have taken them years before establishing themselves and start earning a steady stream of income.

-Many people may find blogging an alluring career — taking control of your time, working on your content virtually everywhere with Internet connection, and no boss to nag you on deadlines and demanding clients.
+Many people may find blogging an alluring career — taking control of your time, working on your content virtually everywhere with an Internet connection, and no boss to nag you on deadlines and demanding clients.
 But blogging is not for everyone.
 Some give up as it takes a toll on developing content or challenge in organizing thoughts, constructing grammatically correct sentences, or unwillingness to share part of them to the world (wide web).